edvin/pillar/docs/concepts/aggregate-sessions.md

 Aggregate sessions are meant for **commands** (write side).
 For read side:

 - Use your read models directly in query handlers.
-- For tooling (timelines, inspectors) you can access the [Event Store](/event-store/) directly and leverage [Fetch Strategies](/concepts/fetch-strategies) and `EventWindow` to stream events “as of” a point in time.
+- For tooling (timelines, inspectors) you can access the [Event Store](/concepts/event-store) directly and leverage [Fetch Strategies](/concepts/fetch-strategies) and `EventWindow` to stream events “as of” a point in time.

+> Sessions are intentionally **write‑side only**.
+They are not meant for queries, projections, or analytics.

 ---